jxxcarlson/arith/README.md

 - **TypeCheck.elm:** the function `typeCheck : Term -> Maybe Type_`

+- **Utility.elm:** the functions `depth, nodeCount, stringValue`.
+Convenient, but needed for the above

 - **Main.elm:** a headless Elm app for implementing a repl

 - **repl.js:** a Javascript program which sets up communication between `Main.elm` and the console.